DutaKey/whatsapp-handler-template/README.md

 # Whatsapp Handler Template

-just raw for even bigger development in the future, so as not to make it full from the bottom Thanks to [whiskeysockets](https://github.com/WhiskeySockets/Baileys), as the main lib owner in this project.
+just raw for even bigger development in the future, so as not to make it full from the bottom, <br/>
+Thanks to [WhiskeySockets](https://github.com/WhiskeySockets/Baileys), as the main lib owner in this project.
 ## Content
 - [Highlights](#highlights)
 - [Require](#require)